![]() |

 of a bird and drags it in nearest bush - away from curious sights of scavengers

 and predators.
-But the sensitive smell has already conducted the marsupial
+But the sensitive smell has already conducted the marsupial hyena

-expects not far, longingly inhaling the smell of catch of the gila-dragon.
+not far, longingly inhaling the smell of catch of the gila-dragon.

 Reptiles eat not so much - when the gila-monster had finished the meal, the